MaxiGames/MaxiGames.py/README.md

 # MaxiGames

 Your one and only discord bot that includes all forms of mini games you will ever want.
 Have a suggestion for another MiniGame?
-Open an issue!
+Open an issue, or use the `m!suggest <suggestion>` command on our bot!
+This bot is currently a work in progress.

 ## Future Implementations

 ### Commands

-- tictactoe (implemented)
 - typeracer
 - blackjack
-- chess? wow so hard
-- uno?????
+- uno?
 - pictionary!
-- that telephone game?
+- telephone game?
 - google snake game with button
 - let me google that for you (implemented)
 - guess the song